-How to Study the Word - My Personal Rules of Engagement.
+How I Study the Word - My Personal Rules of Engagement.

 War Has Rules of Engagement and We Are at War.